Route

 “If we lived in the same city,” Hani said at one point, “we’d be best friends — we’d hike and train together.”

-That night I stayed at Albergue Aloxa Hostel in Pontevedra.
-Voices in the kitchen carried on past midnight.
-I didn't sleep well, but I woke up at 5:30 am ready for the long day ahead.
+I stayed at Albergue Aloxa Hostel; Andrea and Hani were at a different hostel nearby.
+Voices in the kitchen at Aloxa carried on past midnight.
+I didn’t sleep well, but I woke up at 5:30 am ready for the long day ahead.

 Day 7 — Pontevedra to Padrón